DEFRA/dst-guides/services/wcr/companies_house_responses.md

 Currently the only valid responses i.e. those that will allow a user to progress with their registration are **active** and **voluntary-arrangement**.

 The Waste carriers frontend app defaults to accepting only these values, but it can be overridden by setting the environment variable
 `WCRS_FRONTEND_ALLOWED_COMPANY_STATUSES`.
 This is loaded at runtime into the Rails configuration.
-The front and back office use the renewals engine, where these values are hard coded.
+The front and back office use the waste-carriers-engine, where these values are hard coded.